 Smartphones and tablets were just beginning to spread, and opportunities were everywhere.

 I had no idea that there would be so many twists and turns, trial and error, and hardships before it began to sell in earnest.

-The unfamiliarity of the BtoB business, the unfamiliarity of the educational IT industry, the lack of a sales force, the unknown client situation, the lack of a well-organized marketing approach, and the uncertain path to signing a contract.
+The unfamiliarity of the BtoB business, the unfamiliarity of the education IT industry, the lack of sales force, the unknown client situation, the lack of ready marketing methods, and the uncertain path to signing a contract.